 - Add a can of black beans and you are on your way to making cowboy caviar.

 - Make it a full meal: add some grilled chicken, pork, steak, or ground beef and serve with some tortilla chips to create your very own burrito bowl.
 This option would serve as a healthier option.

 - Add chickpeas and fill some corn tortillas to make some very nice vegetarian and vegan tacos.

 - Take corn out of your recipe and add 4 large avocados diced and a cup or two of finely chopped to make nice, homemade guacamole served with keto chips!

+- In a hot skillet, saute corn until it's browned and caramelized.
 Remove the corn from the skillet and set it aside to cool.

 - Remember that fresh ingredients maximize the recipe's potential in flavor!